A little goes a long way

 Caudalie Instant Detox Mask ($39): This hypoallergenic clay mask draws out impurities, excess oil, and toxins.
-What makes this mask stand out is the added benefits from ingredients like coffee (which helps absorb blackheads), papaya enzymes (to brighten the skin), and the organic lavender and sage oils (which help fight off acne-producing bacteria naturally).
+What makes this mask stand out is the added benefits from ingredients like coffee to help target blackheads, papaya enzymes to brighten the skin, and organic lavender and sage oils to help fight off acne-producing bacteria naturally.

 Circumference Green Clay Detox Face Mask ($65): Like, Fresh's Umbrian Clay Purifying Mask, this green clay mask is sourced from Europe—from a coastal town in France, to be exact.
 The untreated green clay is mined then infused with blackcurrant seeds, evening primrose, and sacha inchi to produce a mask that cleanses and hydrates.

 Fresh’s Umbrian Clay Pore Purifying Face Mask sucks up the gunk in my pores without drying out my finicky, combination skin.
 When I have a nagging pimple or want a treatment that soothes and purifies, I reach for my greenish-grey jar.
 I do use this mask sparingly because of its price, but I also think it’s worth buying a few times a year.

 - Product Name Umbrian Clay Pore Purifying Face Mask